Antoni Pietkiewicz

-Antoni Kazimierz Pietkiewicz (born 24 December 1948) is an engineer, businessperson and politician.
-He was a voivode of the Kalisz Voivodeship, Poland from 1990 to 1991, and the Masovian Voivodeship from 1999 to 2001.
+Antoni Kazimierz Pietkiewicz (/pl/; born 24 December 1948) is a Polish engineer, businessperson, and politician.
+He was the voivode of Kalisz Voivodeship in Poland from 1990 to 1991, and the voivode of Masovian Voivodeship from 1999 to 2001.

 Biography

 Antoni Pietkiewicz was born on 24 December 1948 in Kalisz, Poland.
-His parents were Feliks and Janina Pietkiewicz, and has a younger brother Jerzy.
-In 1978, he had granted from the Faculty of the Power Engineering of the Łódź University of Technology, and had done postgraduate studies at the Warsaw University of Technology and the SGH Warsaw School of Economics.
+His parents were Feliks and Janina Pietkiewicz, and he had a younger brother Jerzy.
+In 1978, he granted from the Faculty of the Power Engineering of the Łódź University of Technology, and later received the postgraduate degrees from the Warsaw University of Technology and the SGH Warsaw School of Economics.

-In the 1970s he was an activist in the Movement for Defence of Human and Civic Rights and the Workers' Defence Committee.
-From 1979 to 1980 he co-published newsletter Wolne Słowo (The Free Word), and in 1980 he became a member of the Solidarity trade union.
-He led in the creation of its division in Kalish, and was a board member of its South Greater Poland Region.
+In the 1970s, Pietkiewicz was an activist in the Movement for Defence of Human and Civic Rights and the Workers' Defence Committee.
+From 1979 to 1980, he co-published newsletter Wolne Słowo (lit.
+'The Free Word'), and in 1980, he became a member of the Solidarity trade union.
+He led in the creation of its division in Kalisz, and was a board member of its South Greater Poland region.
 He was a delegate at the first National Congress of Delegates of the Solidarity in Gdańsk.
 He was arrested together with his brother Jerzy while Poland was under the martial law, and placed in the internment on 13 December 1981, and released on 23 December 1982.
 He was again arrested in July 1984, and released following the amnesty from 21 July 1984.

-From 1990 to 1991 he was a voivode of the Kalisz Voivodeship, from 1991 to 1992, he was a deputy director of the Chancellery of the President of the Republic of Poland, and from 1992 to 1995, he was a deputy chairperson of the Supreme Audit Office.
+From August 990 to December 1991 he was the voivode of Kalisz Voivodeship, from 1991 to 1992, he was the deputy director of the Chancellery of the President of the Republic of Poland, and from 1992 to 1995, he was the deputy chairperson of the Supreme Audit Office.
 From 1 January 1999 to 21 October 2001, he was the voivode of the Masovian Voivodeship.
-From 2002 to 2003, he was a deputy marshal of the Masovian Voivodeship Sejmik.
+From 2002 to 2003, he was the deputy marshal of the Masovian Voivodeship Sejmik.

 From 2001 to 2003 he was a board director of Bioenergia ESP in Gdynia; from 2003 to 2006 a deputy chairperson of Prestige Development in Warsaw; from 2005 to 2006 the main investment specialist at the Cardinal Stefan Wyszyński University in Warsaw; from 2006 to 2007 a deputy chairperson and from 2008 to 2011 a chairperson of BOT Górnictwo i Energetyka in Łódź.
 From 2016, he is a chairperson of the Fabryka Kotłów Sefako in Sędziszów.

-Private life
+Personal life

 He was married to journalist and political activist Małgorzata Jedynak-Pietkiewicz (1945–2013).